Learn about actual and potential costs

 How risky is the supply chain?

-The risk of input price shocks or discontinuity of service due to supply chain issues is low for HR consulting services.
+The risk of input price shocks or discontinuity of service due to supply chain issues is low for HR consulting services, aiding buyer power.
 Suppliers in this market do not depend on the regular purchase of critical physical inputs that could threaten the continuity of their operations.
-To provide services, HR consultants rely on computer hardware, software, commercial...
+To provide services, HR consultants rely on computer...
 Subscribe to learn more.